image

 The Char Bagh layout, with the mausoleum in the center, a nine-fold floor plan, a five-part façade, and a massive podium with secret stairs- are the key elements of the complex.
 Whether you are a history buff looking for new perspectives or a photographer looking to get captivating shots, the Tomb of Safdarjung promises a memorable visit.

-Entry timings at Tomb Of Safdarjung– The site is open daily from 7 AM to 5 PM.
+Entry timings at Tomb Of Safdarjung– 7:00 AM – 5:00 PM

 Location of Tomb Of Safdarjung- Airforce Golf Course, Delhi Race Club, New Delhi-110021.